daveham/asyncLunch/steps/1700/a-step1700.md

 > In our mobile project we use the redux-sagas library which is based on generators.

+This example uses a package named "co" that executes generators as coroutines, in other words, executes them to completion.

 ```javascript
 function* generator() {
   let data = yield api('one');